AzeemIdrisi/PhoneSploit-Pro/README.md

 This tool can automatically __Create__, __Install__, and __Run__ payload to the target device using __Metasploit-Framework__ and __ADB__ to completely hack the Android Device in one click.

 # Features :
-* Connect device using ADB remotely
+* Connect device using ADB remotely.
-* List connected devices
+* List connected devices.
-* Disconnect all devices
+* Disconnect all devices.
-* Access connected device shell
+* Access connected device shell.
-* Stop ADB Server
+* Stop ADB Server.
-* Take screenshot and pull it to computer automatically
+* Take screenshot and pull it to computer automatically.
-* List all installed apps in target device
+* List all installed apps in target device.
-* Download file/folder from target device
+* Download file/folder from target device.
-* Send file/folder from computer to target device
+* Send file/folder from computer to target device.
-* Install an APK file from computer to target device
+* Install an APK file from computer to target device.
-* Run an App
+* Run an app.
-* Uninstall an app
+* Uninstall an app.
-* Screen Record target device screen for a specified time and automatically pull it to computer
+* Screen Record target device screen for a specified time and automatically pull it to computer.
+* List all files and folders of the target devices.
-* Restart/Reboot the target device
+* Restart/Reboot the target device to `System`, `Recovery`, `Bootloader`, `Fastboot`.
 * __Hack Device Completely__ : Automatically create a payload using `msfvenom`, install it, and run it in target device, then automatically launch and setup __Metasploit-Framework__ to get a `meterpreter` session.

 Getting a meterpreter session means the device is completely hacked using Metasploit Framework, and you can do anything with it.